Walt Disney World Railroad: Ride experience

-Beginning at Main Street, USA Station adjacent to the Magic Kingdom park's entrance, the trains of the WDWRR travel along its single track in a clockwise direction on its circular route, which spans 7809 ft around the park.
+Beginning at Main Street, U.S.A.
+Station adjacent to the Magic Kingdom park's entrance, the trains of the WDWRR travel along its single track in a clockwise direction on its circular route, which spans 7809 ft around the park.
 It takes about 20 minutes for each train to complete a round trip on the WDWRR's mainline and each of them arrives at each station every 4-7 minutes.
 On any given day, either two or three trains run, with two running on a typical day and three on a busy day, depending on the number of park guests.

-Each train had a recorded on-board narration spiel, highlighting the park's lands and attractions.
+Since 1988, each train had a recorded on-board narration spiel, highlighting the park's lands and attractions.
 Ron Schneider, Earl Boen, and Darryl Pickett have formerly provided their voice for the various versions of the trip, with the current voice being Corey Burton since late 2022.
 While passengers are waiting at Main Street, USA Station for the next train, they are able to observe the mutoscopes, medallions, and arcade machines in the waiting area.
 On the first floor of Main Street, USA Station, there are four commemorative plaques, representing information about each of the WDWRR's locomotives.
 The speed limit of the WDWRR is 10 mph.

-As the train departs Main Street, USA Station, it passes the Magic Kingdom monorail station, crosses an access road in the Adventureland section, travels over a small bridge, and enters a small tunnel situated near the Pirates of the Caribbean dark ride attraction.
+As the train departs Main Street, U.S.A.
+Station, it passes the Magic Kingdom monorail station, crosses an access road in the Adventureland section, travels over a small bridge, and enters a small tunnel situated near the Pirates of the Caribbean dark ride attraction.
 After crossing a second access road in the Frontierland section and entering a tunnel through the Tiana's Bayou Adventure attraction in which its finale can be viewed, the train arrives at Frontierland Station.
 While the train is awaiting to depart, a sound effect of a telegraph operator using a telegraph key to enter Morse code can be heard at the station, transmitting Walt Disney's 1955 Disneyland dedication speech.